-A sole proprietor is someone who owns an unincorporated business by him or herself.
-A statutory employee is someone who has a checkmark in box 15 of his or her Form W-2, Wage and Tax Statement.
+A sole proprietor is someone who owns an unincorporated business by himself or herself.
+A statutory employee has a checkmark in box 15 of his or her Form W-2, Wage and Tax Statement.
 Statutory employees have to use Schedule C or C-EZ to report their wages and expenses.

-This edition of Publication 334 does not contain information on the topics listed in the following table.
-(See chapter 12 for information about ordering the items listed in the table.)
+This publication does not cover the topics listed in the following table.
+(See How To Get More Information for information about ordering forms and publications.)

 If you need information about: You should get:

 Partnerships Publication 541

 Corporations Publication 542

-Instructions for Form
+S corporations Instructions for

-S corporations 1120S
+Form 1120S

-The farming business Publication 225
+Farming Publication 225

 Direct selling Publication 911

 Commercial fishing Publication 595

 Recordkeeping Publication 583

 What you need to know.
 Table A provides a list of questions you need to answer to help you meet your federal tax obligations.
-After each question is the chapter in this publication where you will find the related discussion.
+After each question is the location in this publication where you will find the related discussion.